Baqar Nizamani

 Baqar Nizamani is a village located at 25.171699,68.582754 in Tando Muhammad Khan District, Sindh, Pakistan.

 The village was founded by Baqar Khan Nizamani.
 The population is about 4,000+.
 The town is situated in the territory of NA-222 and PP-53.
 Mostly youths like political party Pakistan Tehreek-e-Insaf And Pakistan Peoples Party.

 People of Baqar Nizamani mostly play cricket and football.

 Education

 There are 3 schools in Baqar Nizaman Dived Into 3 Parts Government Primary School Wahidabad, Government Boys High School and Government Girl High School.

 About

 There is oil and gas field in Baqar Nizamani called the Tangri oil and gas field.
 There is a PTCL exchange with broadband facility, a government hospital and a 3 floor building, and a water filtration plant.

 Politics

 Politically Baqar Nizamani is divided into two main political parties, Pakistan Peoples Party (PPP) and Pakistan Tehreek-e-Insaf (PTI).

 PPP came there by the time of Zulfikar Ali Bhutto (the former of PPP).
-PTI was introduced by the efforts of two youngsters Junaid Nizamani and Afaq Ahmed Nizamani.
+PTI was introduced by the efforts.
 PTI has emerged as a second big party in Baqar Nizamani and has grown rapidly.